-Entrants should complete and return a Notice of Intent form before Friday 14th March 2014 in order to receive the necessary supplementary information.
+Anyone interested in entering the Airspeed competition should complete and return a Notice of Intent form before Friday 13th March 2015 in order to receive the necessary supplementary information.

 All entries should be submitted to:

 |Patrick Shepherd||Deputy Group Chairman, Shepherd Construction and Yorkshire Air Museum patron|

 |Charlie Law||BAM Construct UK Ltd (and Chair of Grown in Britain Contractors Group)|

 - The Core, Eden Project Phase 4, St Austell, Cornwall (Education and interpretation centre.
 Wide span, lamella roof)